Linda-Ikechukwu/Personal-Site/src/blog/posts/email-newsletter-subscription-for-gatsby-using-convertkit/email-newsletter-subscription-for-gatsby-using-convertkit.md

   5. Click on 'Embed'
     <div class="inline-image"><img  src="./convetkit-embed.png" alt=""></div>

-  6. Click on ''Html' and take note of the form’s action url and the names of input tags present.(Scroll, look closely and you’ll find them).
+  6. Click on 'Html' and take note of the form’s action url and the names of input tags present (scroll, look closely and you’ll find them).
 We’ll be using them later.
     <div class="inline-image"><img  src="./converkit-html.png" alt=""></div>